Read our blog to hear about the latest news and happenings related to NIMBioS education and outreach activities.

-NIMBioS is pleased to announce the 20 participants selected for the 2014 Summer Research Experience (SRE) for undergraduates and teachers program.
+Eighteen undergraduates and two high school teachers have begun their eight-week 2014 Summer Research Experience (SRE) at NIMBioS.
 The program will run for eight weeks this summer from June 9-August 1.
 Participants from all over the country will work in teams with NIMBioS postdocs and UT faculty on research at the interface of mathematics and biology.
 For more information about the 2014 projects and a complete roster of participants, click here.

-Applications are now being accepted for Adventures in STEM, a summer camp in engineering, math and biology for middle school girls, co-hosted by CURENT and NIMBioS.
-The dates for this year's camp are June 23-27.
-The program includes hands-on activities, lab visits, team projects and culminates in a poster presentation -- all geared toward exposing the student to the exciting challenges of being a scientist or engineer.
-For more details and how to apply, click here.
+Adventures in STEM, a summer camp in engineering, math and biology for middle school girls, was co-hosted by CURENT and NIMBioS, June 23-27, 2014.
+The program included hands-on activities, lab visits, team projects and culminates in a poster presentation -- all geared toward exposing the student to the exciting challenges of being a scientist or engineer.
+For more details, click here.

 "Spring Opportunities Workshop for Women in the Mathematical Sciences" was held April 9-11, 2014, at NIMBioS.
 This workshop familiarized women in the mathematical sciences with professional opportunities in academics, industry and government labs to help them thrive in mathematics-related fields.
 For more information about the workshop click here.